☰︎

 Paulo Bittencourt, playing and singing bossa nova at an event in downtown Vienna, Austria (2015)

-Playing and singing bossa nova, at an event behind the city hall, in the center of Vienna, organized by an immigrant human rights NGO, SOS Mitmensch (2015).
+Playing and singing bossa nova, at a political event behind the city hall, in the center of Vienna, organized by an immigrant human rights NGO, SOS Mitmensch (2015).

 Paulo Bittencourt, on the pages of the newspaper Der Standard, in a campaign about different cultures, in Vienna, Austria (1996).
 “Sprache verbindet” means “Language unites”